 Gambling industry techniques

-The gambling industry has many methods and techniques which increase their profits.
-The industry uses variations of past techniques, adapted to modern technology, whilst including additional modern methods which add to the profitability of gambling.
-Some of those methods are basically hundreds, or sometimes thousands, of years old; others are fairly recent.
+The gambling industry has many methods and techniques to increase their profits.
+The industry has learned and perfected techniques over many years, using variations adapted to modern times and technologies.
+Some of those methods are hundreds, or thousands, of years old; others are recent.
+Our gambling counselling can bring recognition of these techniques so that they can be recognised:

-Examples of the gambling industry techniques, that gamblers may recognise:
+Examples of some gambling industry techniques, that gamblers may recognise:

 • 'Chasing losses'.
 Clients are encouraged to try to 'win back' their losses.